waxantiques

 Maker: Ralph Leake

 Ralph Leake (or Leeke), London silversmith, apprenticed to plateworker Thomas Littleton 1664, free 1671.
-Not much is known about this fine 17th century silversmith however at some point he was working for the King’s goldsmith Sir Robert Goldsmith and he also worked with Sir Christopher Wren.
 He was active in the Goldsmiths Company during this career, being appointed to Livery 1685, serving as Renter Warden 1698, becoming Assistant 1703 and serving as Touch Warden 1713.
 Leake left a legacy of fine silverwares, many of which are on show in museums and galleries worldwide such as: 1. silver gilt chalice and paten dated 1683-1684 in the V & A collection.
 2. The Royal Hospital Chelsea has a collection of magnificent silver-gilt altar plate hall-marked 1687-8 by Ralph Leake.
 3. French fountain in the Getty Museum 4.
 Two wine cisterns – one in the V & A, the other belonging to the Goldsmith’s Company 5.
 The Marquess of Winchester’s Cup, one of the outstanding pieces of the Winchester College Collection.
+Leake's workshop took on 9 apprentices during his busy career.
+An earlier Ralph Leake, maybe a cousin, was apprenticed to the King’s goldsmith-banker Sir Robert Vyner (and Lord Mayor of London) in 1645, free by service in 1656.
+Leake also worked with Sir Christopher Wren.

 Our Guarantee